Third Person

 First Person

-I don’t believe that reality is real at all.
+I don’t believe that reality is actuality at all.
 Nothing is as it appears.
 There’s almost always something different going on to that which meets the eye.
 This is one of the reasons why I am drawn to art.
-Art, for me, is a way of life; a way of failing to make sense of the world in a way that is socially acceptable.
+For me, art is a way of life: a way of failing to make sense of the world in a manner that is socially acceptable.
 I spend a lot of time looking for patterns and inconsistencies within the exquisite chaos of everyday occurrences.
-Searching for moments of clarity in the wider situation of complexity is a good way to remain calm and be happy: a way of gathering one’s thoughts and embracing the energy of change.
+Searching for moments of clarity in the wider situation of complexity is a good way to remain calm and be happy; a discipline for gathering one’s thoughts and embracing the energy of change.
 I like the idea that the distance between the ‘art’ world and the ‘real’ world can be almost nothing.
-Framing, adjusting, assisting, promoting, thinking-about, reordering and reassessing what's already there, that is my work.
+Framing, adjusting, assisting, promoting, thinking-about, reordering and reassessing what's already there – that is my work.